GrigLars/code_examples/README.md

 ## get_access_keys.bash
 Bash script that reports outdated AWS API keys

+## osVersion_report.py
+Python report on AWS instances and what version of OS they were.

 ## postfix_bounced_mail.bash
 Bash script that scans your postfix logs, looks for bounced or discarded mails, and filters them out from being sent again.
 This is helpful when you need a good sender reputation.